 Making a grand exit from work might sound like a good idea, but it’s crucial to quit your job gracefully with a professional resignation letter.
 After all, you never know when you’ll need a reference!

 What did you think of these funny letters?
+Do you have any other humorous work stories of your own?
 Share your thoughts with us in the comments section below.

 This article is an updated version of an earlier article originally published in August 2015.
 It was written in collaboration with Joanna Zambas.